Milan Acquaah

-Milan Terrell Acquaah (born December 22, 1997) is an American-Ghanaian professional basketball player for Enosis Neon Parlimni of the Cyprus Basketball Division A. He played college basketball for the Washington State Cougars and the California Baptist Lancers.
+Milan Terrell Acquaah (born December 22, 1997) is an American-Ghanaian professional basketball player for the London Lightning.
+He played college basketball for the Washington State Cougars and the California Baptist Lancers.

-Early life and high school career
+Early life

 Acquaah was raised in Bakersfield, California and attended Warren Middle School.
 He began his high school career at Chino Hills High School and befriended Lonzo Ball after meeting him at a gym in Los Angeles.
 Acquaah is mentioned on Ball's hip hop album Born 2 Ball.
 Acquaah transferred to La Salle College Prep.
 He transferred again to Cathedral High School and played alongside Kobe Paras.
 Acquaah made a game-winning three-pointer to win the San Fernando Valley Invitational championship in December 2014.
 Acquaah was regarded as a three-star prospect, the No. 39 point guard in his class, and signed with Washington State in November 2015.

 College career

 Acquaah began his collegiate career at Washington State where he redshirted his freshman season.
 During his redshirt year, coach Ernie Kent called him "unguardable" during scrimmages.
 As a redshirt freshman, Acquaah averaged 4.9 points and 1.9 assists per game, making nine starts.
 He scored a season-high 13 points during a loss to UCLA.
 After the season, Acquaah announced he was transferring.

 Acquaah opted to move to California Baptist, which was transferring to Division I, and was granted a waiver for immediate eligibility.
 He scored 36 points in a win against New Mexico State on January 3, 2019.
 As a redshirt sophomore, Acquaah averaged 19.0 points and 5.0 rebounds per game.
 He was named WAC player of the week honors twice and was named WAC Newcomer of the Year and First Team All-Conference.
 After the season, he declared for the 2019 NBA draft but decided to return to California Baptist.
 As a junior, Acquaah averaged 18.1 points, 5.8 assists, and 4.9 rebounds per game.
 He was named WAC Player of the Year.
 Following the season, he declared for the 2020 NBA draft.